johnymcreed/Themius/docs/feed/setup.md

 # Info
-Since themius has been renovated and has several new features now like **force resubmit** and **paste detection** i might aswell add this here so you know what you are see on ECHO.
+Since themius has been renovated and has several new features now like **force resubmit** and **paste detection** i might aswell add this here so you know what you are seeing on ECHO.

 Firstly, **Paste Detection** you will see in any text editor on ECHO a squiqqly underline under words you just pasted. this means that teachers can see its pasted